 A giant great white shark starts killing swimmers near the New England resort community of Amity Island and the mayor tries to keep it quiet.
 Police Chief Brody investigates anyway, earning the support of professional shark hunter Quint and marine biologist Hooper.

 The film considered to be the first summer blockbuster, Jaws is a fantastic film, presenting a simple yet relatable story.
 There isn’t a lot of complexity to be found in a giant shark terrorizing an island community.
 However, it takes the base fears humans have of the unknown and feeds on them.
 People on the island going for a swim have been eaten by something no one else has seen and the mayor, who citizens believe has their best interests in mind, is only concerned with Amity Island’s bottom line until an attack during the busiest day of the year.
 It takes humanity’s fear of the unknown along with the desire to trust someone in a position of authority and plays with them while inverting the notion of humans being on top of the food chain.

-Nevertheless, the most fascinating aspect to this film might be the story behind it.
-The film had everything going against it, including Spielberg who only had one theatrical feature film to his name at the time and it wasn’t very well received.
+Nevertheless, the most fascinating aspect of this film might be the story behind it.
+The film had everything going against it, including Spielberg who only had one theatrical feature film to his name at the time, and it wasn’t very well received.
 It was over budget, the filmmakers went over their allowed time and the practical effects barely worked.
-Still, it succeeded to be the highest grossing film at the time, initiated a new era of filmmaking and became one of the most iconic films of all time.
+Still, it succeeded to be the highest-grossing film at the time, initiated a new era of filmmaking, and became one of the most iconic films of all time.

 Awards & Recognitions

 bold indicates reception of award/recognition

 - Best Sound

 Academy of Science Fiction, Fantasy & Horror Films, USA – Saturn Awards

 - Best DVD/Blu-Ray Collection (As part of the “Steven Spielberg Director’s Collection”)